infinite-industries/infinite/api-server/README.md

 ### Setup

-Set up the env file.
+There are sane defaults for all env configuration, including local database connection (see below).
+The only secondary service strictly required under development is the database; everything else (auth, file storage, etc) falls back on local behavior for convenience.

+If you need to override something, e.g. to test real auth, you can set the appropriate env vars or use an env file.
 A sample file is provided with a `.sample` suffix.

  ```bash
  cp .env.sample .env